 Analysis of contents of the national curriculum shows that the document more or less addresses all issues provided in the UNESCO framework, however there are important challenges that should be taken into account in textbooks that accompany the curriculum and teachers' training programs.
-One of the most important challenges related to the curriculum is the fact that it does not include at all several key notions that are important for constructing the knowledge in the field of sexuality education.
-These are the notions of gender, gender-based violence, sexual behavior, stigma, etc. In addition, the curriculum lacks interdisciplinary approach and it does not illustrate the linkage between physiological processes that pupils learn within the framework of natural sciences and behavioral aspects discussed within civic education.
+One of the important challenges related to the curriculum is the fact that it does not include at all several key notions that are important for constructing the knowledge in the field of sexuality education.
+These are the notions of gender, gender-based violence, sexual behavior, stigma, etc. Therefore, a finding of the quantitative research that not even half of the population is informed about gender identity and sexual education, prevention of sexual violence being sexuality education issues is valid.2

+In addition, the curriculum lacks interdisciplinary approach and it does not illustrate the linkages between physiological processes that pupils learn within the framework of natural sciences and behavioral aspects discussed within civic education, which is possibly one of the reasons of low level of awareness about sexuality education among youth.